WeeabooGod/GLRManager/README.md

-# Currently Not Working
+# Currently
-SteamDB updated their website and TOS to forbid webscraping (or could have been forbidden this entire time).
-Along with that, the use of Cloudflare made webscraping a bit more difficult.
-I have opted to abandon my manager all together, as now it seems easier to just use tools like:
+SteamDB updated their website along with that, added Cloudflare.
+The use of Cloudflare made webscraping a bit more difficult.
+I have opted to take my time in solving this issue, so you can either go with another manager, or perhaps use this browser plugin:

 https://github.com/nadia2436i/GetDLCInfoFromSteamDB2